NielsGrove/SQLAdmin/Scripts/Powershell class/README.md

 ## Class interface

+(TBD)

 ## Create a object of a PowerShell class

+This is a very short collection of very personal thought on a creating a custom PowerShell object.

 A object cal be created with the PowerShell CmdLet `New-Object` or by calling the implicit static method `New()`.